 Sometimes it can help to read the experiences of people who have been through experiences like this.
-Here is an example of a women who has suffered abuse, but has sought help and come out the other side.
+Here is an example of people who have suffered abuse, but have sought help and come out the other side.

-See what others have to say – many people in similar situations post on our discussions boards.
+See what others have to say – many people in similar situations have asked questions about abuse in their relationships.

 When I was 16, I was sexually assaulted by a family friend.
 He gave me loads of alcohol and I got really drunk.
 I was too embarrassed to tell anyone and he told me that no-one would believe me.
 I started to drink and take drugs to try to get it out of my head.